Skip to content

 What happens at the tribunal hearing

-The hearing is less formal than you might expect.
+If your case does go to a hearing, it’s less formal than you might expect.
 A panel of two or three people (including a specialist member with SEND expertise) will:

 • Ask the LA to explain why they refused